 Considerations for animal use

 Huntington’s disease is a severely debilitating disease.
 Animal models efficiently mimic the symptoms seen in humans either by administering specific neurotoxins such as QA or 3-NP or through genetic manipulation.
 The common symptoms associated with the diseased state induced are weight loss, tremor or seizures, paralysis, recumbence, and sometimes death.
-These symptoms closely mimic the disease progression in humans and are therefore suitable for inclusion in animal models to test potential therapies and specific hypothesis.
+These symptoms closely mimic the disease progression in humans and are therefore suitable for inclusion in animal models to test potential therapies and specific hypotheses.
 The animals should be properly monitored and checked.
 Administer analgesics if any sign of pain appears to prevent discomfort related to the diseased state.
 Follow proper laboratory guidelines while performing the experimental manipulations.